Background

 - dLLMs: strongly parallel but require expensive non-causal post-training and custom infrastructure, and often lower quality.

 Jacobi forcing builds on top of jacobing decoding, which is a causal parallel decoding procedure that repeatedly updates all tokens in a block in parallel until they match the greedy AR output, tracing a parallel refinement trajectory while preserving the causal attention mechanism.
-See these papers (Parallelizing feedforward with Jacobi iterations, Parallel Decoding) and blogpost (Lookahead Decoding) describing Jacobi decoding in details.
+See these papers (1, 2, 3) describing Jacobi decoding in details.
+Our prior work on CLLMs showed that fine-tuning on Jacobi trajectories can shorten this trajectory and enable faster decoding, but it did not fully exploit hardware constraints or longer-horizon noise.

 Jacobi Forcing pushes this idea further: we keep the original causal attention and minimize pre-/post-train mismatch, and train the model so that Jacobi-style decoding produces high-quality drafts that stay close to the AR distribution even under noisy long-horizon context.
 This is realized via a noise-conditioned training, along with an inference algorithm that exploits high-quality n-grams appearing in the draft. as summarized in Figure 2, Jacobi Forcing turns standard AR models into highly efficient parallel decoders while retaining competitive AR-like quality.